 Bloomington is a great place to live.
 It is home to a world-class university, a thriving arts scene, great greenspace, and a real sense of community.
 It's a great place to put down roots, to raise a family, and to retire.
 However, Bloomington is not a great place to live for everybody.
 Many residents struggle to find safe and affordable housing.
 Some can't afford to eat, let alone eat nutritious food.
 Many cannot afford quality child care.
 Many don't receive adequate medical care.
 Many more don't make adequate wages.
 For many members of the community, the choice is whether to pay the electricity bill or go to the doctor, not whether to go to a play or attend a concert on a Saturday night.
 Most of these people have a job, maybe two.
-Most of these people work hard to provide for the necessities of daily life - exigencies most of us take for granted.
+Most of these people work hard to provide for themselves and their families.
+Yet, despite this hard work, they struggle to provide for the necessities of daily life - exigencies most of us take for granted.
 Necessities that most of us would consider a basic human right.
 Most of these people have an income that is above the Federal Poverty Level, yet below what they need to make ends meet.
 These are working poor members of our community that frequently are hidden from view.
 This report is one attempt to bring light to these community members and their needs.